jluchman/domir/README.md

     ## vs >   0.5   NA     0
     ## cyl >  1.0  1.0    NA

-`domir` requires the set of inputs/names, submitted as a `formula` or a specialized [`formula_list`](https://jluchman.github.io/domir/reference/formula_list.html) object, and a function that accepts the input/names and returns a single, numeric value.
+`domir` requires a set of inputs/names, submitted as a `formula` or a specialized [`formula_list`](https://jluchman.github.io/domir/reference/formula_list.html) object, and a function that accepts the input/names and returns a single, numeric value.

-Note the use of a wrapper function, `lm_wrapper`, that accepts a `formula` and returns the $R^2$.
-These ‘analysis pipeline’ wrapper functions are necessary for the effective use of `domir` and the ability to use them to adapt predictive models to the computational engine used by `domir` makes this package able to apply to almost any model.

-`domir` by default reports on complete dominance proportions, conditional dominance values, and general dominance values.

-Complete dominance proportions are the proportion of subsets of inputs/names where the name in the row obtains a bigger value than the name in the column.

-Conditional dominance values are the average value associated with the name when included sequentially at each possible position in the sequence of name slots.

-General dominance values are the average value associated with the name across all possible ways of including the name in the sequence of all names.
-These values are also equivalent to the [Shapley Value](https://en.wikipedia.org/wiki/Shapley_value) for each name.
+The function supplied to `domir` must then be a full ‘analysis pipeline’ function and is necessary for the effective use of `domir`.
+In fact, `domir`’s value is in that it allows the use of such pipelines as the user can define them to apply to almost any predictive model.
+This example uses wrapper function, `lm_wrapper`, that accepts a `formula` and returns the $R^2$.
+A user could use an anonymous function defined within the `domir` call that has a similar format as an alternative.

 # Comparison with Existing Relative Importance Packages